3.3 Digital parenting

 While the internet and technology represent both opportunities and risks for children, simply restricting access or removing technology from children’s lives seems inappropriate.
-Perhaps we need to review parenting methods so we ensure sufficient levels of support for children growing up in this highly digital modern world.
+Perhaps we need to update parenting approaches so we ensure sufficient levels of support for children growing up in this highly digital modern world.

 If we reflect back to self-determination theory, the idea of giving children autonomy and choice to make appropriate decisions about their own digital world could be the answer here.
 According to some social scientists, we need to trust in the maturity and judgement of children.
 We have to be able to trust their social skills in successfully negotiating these new ways of behaving and successfully managing or avoiding risks (Banyard and Underwood, 2012).

 It is important to recognise that children’s perceptions of problematic online situations may differ greatly from those of adults.
-Because of the different perceptions of adults and youngsters, and the lack of a neat distinction between positive and negative experiences online, many psychologists opt to avoid the term ‘risk’, and prefer to talk about ‘problematic situations’.
+Because of the different perceptions of adults and youngsters, and the lack of a neat distinction between positive and negative experiences online, many psychologists opt to avoid the term ‘risk’, and prefer to talk about ‘problematic situations’, such as cyberbullying or misuse of personal information, for example.

-Sofie Vandonick and colleagues (2014) identified five main categories of measures discussed in the literature:
+Sofie Vandoninck and colleagues (2014) identified five main categories of measures discussed in the literature:

 - Problem-solving strategies.
 Teach children the appropriate actions and strategies to allow them to tackle the possible risks.